 2. He says he had already paid for a stay elsewhere, but the other owner had to cancel after a supposed catastrophe, such as flooding or the roof falling in.

 3. The cost of the stay at the other place was, say, £5,000, compared to £3,000 at your place.

 4. He says that for “simplicity” he will instruct the other owner to send you a cheque for £5,000.
 You can then wire the difference of £2,000 directly to him.

 5. The cheque arrives from the alleged landlord.
 You bank it on receipt and transfer the difference.
 Being a foreign cheque, it appears to have been deposited safely but then bounces.
 Your phantom guest vanishes.

 I hope that you find this article useful and please make sure you share it as often as possible to help others avoid falling for these scams.

-This article was sponsored by Lupain Properties, an established estate agent in Los Cristianos.
+This article was sponsored by Lupain Tenerife Estate Agents, an established property agent in Los Cristianos.